 [00:58:01] But like what?
 What’s the ideal state?
 I can’t I can’t even begin to.
 Think about that without wondering what are the political chances of.
 That happening.
 And man, I can’t see it right now.
 I’ve got I’ve got the best minds in medicine kind of hanging low.
 I mean, like this crew, it it it.
 Stanford is shocked what they’ve been through.
 Dr. Bhattacharya was explaining to me that he he thought that what they’d been doing was science all along.
 But what he’s discovered is that he was conducting research that came to conclusions that no one had published.
 And so was a rider.
 Was I wrong or was I. Approved because I’m doing the same thing I was and now I’m a bad guy.
 And that that’s an amazing thing.
 What a hard thing to come to terms with.

 I wouldn’t even venture a guess is how to how to fuck medicine.
-And and when I and when I talk with physicians, it’s more on the level of them coming to terms with the lack of reliability in the structures that they’ve depended on for for information.
+And and when I and when I talk with physicians, it’s more on the level of them coming to terms with the lack of How close repeated measurements are to each other.
+You can c… More in the structures that they’ve depended on for for information.

 [01:00:45] And he goes, No. We go, Yeah, we pulled it up.
 You know, look, here’s what you see.
 Studies show that sugar is good for you and you pay the money and no one does because they just.
 Well, here’s a study.
 He says it’s good for you.
 And you pay the money and you.
 Get on the other side and you see, oh, you know, sponsored by the American Beverage Association.
 And it was just.
 In one.
 Sitting there.
 He made a call to NIH and got that put on to the that disclosure put on to the abstract side.
 And within two days, we were seeing them look, it says over here that this was paid for by soda.
 You’d hope that makes a difference.
 I don’t have.
 A whole bag of those.
 Kinds of things.
 That one came as a surprise.
 I wish we had gone into Blumenthal’s office three years.
 Earlier and asked for this, but it often seems that way in the military, too.
 There’s someone that can pick up a phone call, make something happen.
 I leave it to you good people to to be that person, you know.
 But I would like to get his past the point of thinking that that nine out of ten dentists are right and one out of ten is wrong, and that there’s anyone that can get in front of you and say that if you don’t believe in me, you’re not following science and you shouldn’t be following the warnings or the threats of any model that hasn’t predicted something novel and important prior.
 Right.
 And these might be harder lessons to learn.
 Maybe they’re more dramatic lessons, but I think.
 Philosophically and logically, they’re pretty dramatic.